Naproxen/ esomeprazole delayed-release tablets

 - Use naproxen/esomeprazole delayed-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding; kidney problems; or hip, wrist, and spine fractures.

 - PREGNANCY and BREAST-FEEDING: Naproxen/esomeprazole delayed-release tablets may cause harm to the fetus.
 Do not take naproxen/esomeprazole delayed-release tablets if you are more than 30 weeks pregnant.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking naproxen/esomeprazole delayed-release tablets while you are pregnant.
-Naproxen/esomeprazole delayed-release tablets is found in breast milk.
+Naproxen/esomeprazole delayed-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use naproxen/esomeprazole delayed-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of naproxen/ esomeprazole delayed-release tablets: